Single Sample DNA + Protein#

 compass_labels = np.array([desc.get(lab, lab) for lab in labs])

-# Store the compass label as a row_attr
+# Store the compass labels as a row_attr

 full_sample.dna.add_row_attr('compass_labels', compass_labels)